devbridge/Styleguide/README.md

 npm install devbridge-styleguide -g
 ```

-After this is done you can generate your configuration file running `styleguide generate-config` in your project root directory.
+After this is done you can generate your configuration file running `styleguide initialize` in your project root directory.

 These are the steps, that generator will lead you through: